The Three Phases of Alcohol-Induced Anxiety

 ⏱️ 3-minute read

-This is what keeps us stuck in the loop: we drink to feel better, then feel worse, so we drink again.
+And that’s the trap.
+We drink to feel better, then feel worse, so we drink again.

 • Subtle restlessness